Ringo Sheena discography

-The solo discography of Ringo Sheena features eight studio albums, five compilation albums, two extended plays and twenty-seven singles.
+The solo discography of Ringo Sheena features eight studio albums, six compilation albums, two extended plays and thirty-five singles.
 Signing with Toshiba-EMI in 1998, Sheena released her debut single "Kōfukuron" in May 1998, when she was 19 years old.
 She subsequently released the singles "Kabukichō no Joō" and "Koko de Kiss Shite", the latter becoming her first hit.
 As of 2014, Sheena has been signed with EMI Records following EMI Music Japan being absorbed into Universal Music Japan.